Candidate engagement suite: The different message types

 "Vacancy has been closed, candidate still active…"

-This message is perfect if you want to ensure that any candidates who recently appeared as applicants, or were partially taken through your ATS process, are updated when the vacancy is closed.
+This message is perfect if you want to ensure that any candidates who were reviewed and partially taken through your ATS process, are updated when the vacancy is closed.
 The vacancy is defined as closed when the status is changed from 'active' to 'archived' in the right hand panel of the overview page.

 If you are using idibu as a stand alone product, a vacancy is also defined as closed when the vacancy status is changed to ‘placed’.